philgermano/recipedia-Front/README.md

 Limiting search by cuisine or dietary needs<br/>
 A larger recipe library<br/>
 Removing some console logs and cleaning up the coding.<br/>
+Put in error message for if no results. <br/>

 ### Links